- Sleep Products

 Cost considerations for hybrid mattresses include the following points:

 An airbed is defined as any mattress that features air chambers in the support core, rather than foam or coil layers.
-Airbeds have the highest customer satisfaction rating among all mattress types — as well as the highest average price.
+Airbeds have the highest average price among all mattress types.
 When pricing airbed mattresses, consider the following:

 Now that we’ve explored cost factors affecting the price of a mattress, let’s look at some distinct qualities associated with different mattress types.
 Customers can use metrics like these to determine which mattress is best for them based on their top priorities as shoppers and sleepers.